gaois/documental/docs/software/terminologue/installation.en.md

 public: true
 ---

-This document **(1)** explains what you must do to start a local installation of Terminologue on your own computer for development or testing, and **(2)** guides you to more reading material if you want to understand how Terminologue works inside and/or how to set it up on a production server.
+This document **(i)** explains what you must do to start a local installation of Terminologue on your own computer for development or testing, and **(ii)** guides you to more reading material if you want to understand how Terminologue works inside and/or how to set it up on a production server.

 ## A few things to understand first